mnemocron/TDTS07-TDDI08/exam/README.md

 ---

 ### Kahn Process Networks (3p)
-Deﬁne Kahn process networks.
+Define Kahn process networks.
 Show by an example how determinism is guaranteed with Kahn process networks.
-Transform the example and show that a more general dataﬂow network, which is not a Kahn process network, does not guarantee determinism.
+Transform the example and show that a more general dataflow network, which is not a Kahn process network, does not guarantee determinism.

-Todo
+> **Definition**: Synchronous dataflow networks are Kahn process networks with restriction:
+> - At each activation (firing) a process produces and consumes a fixed number of tokens on each of its outgoing and incoming channels
+> - For a process to fire, it must have at least as many tokens on its input channels as it has to consume

 > - deterministic
 > - dynamic (data dependent, no static schedule)
 > - memory for message passing (memory overhead)

+> The example: **reads are blocking** (writes are non-blocking).
+> If you remove the blocking-read property e.g. by a timeout, determinism is also lost.

 ---